THLfi/read.gt3x/README.md

 ActiLife software provides a “Raw to Raw” import option, which reads the activity samples from a .gt3x file and writes them to a .csv file.
 However, this can be slow and the csv files can be large compared to the binary .gt3x format.
-Also, according to actigraphs customer support, “A raw file exported via ActiLife is run through a proprietary band pass filter that will exclude movement considered outside of the human spectrum”, which might not be desirable for a researcher.
+Also, according to ActiGraph’s customer support, “A raw file exported via ActiLife is run through a proprietary band pass filter that will exclude movement considered outside of the human spectrum”, which might not be desirable for a researcher.